lars-ruijs/progressive-web-apps-2021/README.md

 <br>

 ## ⬇️ How to install
-This application is made in vanilla HTML, CSS and JavaScript.
-So you don't need Node or any additional packages to use this application.
-Before you install this application, I kindly request that you use your own API key from NASA.
-This is free and can be requested [here](https://api.nasa.gov/).
+Before you install this application, I kindly request that you use your own API key from NASA and setup a document environment file.
+The NASA API key is free and can be requested [here](https://api.nasa.gov/).

 ### Clone the repository
 ```